William Unwin: Biography

 Between 1890 and 1893 Unwin served as secretary of the commission to install hydroelectric power generators at Niagara Falls for the Niagara Falls Power Company, a scheme which would result in over 75 megawatts of electricity being generated for the town of Buffalo.
 He was retained by the company as a consulting engineer for the construction phase of the project.
 In this period he also acted as a consultant on various hydraulic schemes, including projects for the Government of Western Australia, the New Jersey Water Company, Derwent Valley Water Board, the Birmingham reservoirs and Lake Vyrnwy in Powys.

 Much of Unwin's work in the 1890s was the testing of engines and boilers initially for coal-fired steam systems but later on internal combustion engines.
 He also investigated the tensile strength of various alloys using the 100 ton testing equipment at the college.
 Between 1896 and 1900 he was a member of the Departmental Committee of the Board of Trade investigating the loss of strength in steel rails performing many experiments on behalf of the committee.

+In 1898, Unwin was elected an honorary member of the American Society of Mechanical Engineers, which noted his work on the commission that evaluated the potential for hydroelectric power at Niagara Falls.

 He was elected as President of the Institution of Civil Engineers in November 1911 and served a one-year term.
 In 1913 he was made chairman of an Institution of Civil Engineers committee investigating the training of engineers, his professional development scheme remains an integral part of the training program.
 During the First World War Unwin volunteered his services to the government and served on the Gauge Committee of the Ministry of Munitions; the Metropolitan Munitions Committee and the Munitions Management Board.
 He served as Presidential Chair of the Institution of Mechanical Engineers between 1915 and 1916.

 In 1921 he was the first recipient of the Kelvin Gold Medal.
 He was regarded by Sir Alexander Kennedy as one of the few professors with a full knowledge of the practical aspects of the profession.
 Late into his life he remained dedicated to the profession, attending a discussion on impact testing hosted by the Institution of Civil Engineers when he was 82.
 Unwin died, at his home in Kensington on 17 March 1933.